mbarzegary/mbarzegary.github.io/presentations.md

 title: Presentations & Posters
 ---

-Here, I keep a list of my presentations and posters, presented at various international conferences and symposiums, alongside their associated content files:
+Here, I keep a list of my presentations and posters, presented at various international conferences and symposia, alongside their associated content files:

 ## As the presenter (main author)